Azure-Samples/fastapi-on-azure-functions/README.md

 Clone or download [this sample](https://github.com/Azure-Samples/fastapi-app-on-azure-functions/) repository, and open the sample folder in Visual Studio Code or your IDE of choice.

-## Flask Framework in an Azure Function App
+## FastAPI Framework in an Azure Function App

 The file requirements.txt is updated to include the following depdendencies.
 ```python